vivekbrahmadandi/Argos/README.md

 #### By Peter Anderson
 #### Contact: peter.x4000@gmail.com

-Software used:
-Java
-Selenium
-Maven
-TestNG
-Browsermob web proxy
-SOAPUI
+Software used: Java, Selenium, Maven, TestNG, Browsermob web proxy, Master Thoughts (Cucumber reporter) and SOAPUI

 This framework enables parallel tests across multiple environment configurations then consolidates the results into a single Cucumber report.
 Here is an example: https://ibb.co/d7xc28 based on this framework.